 Most traders do not need to calculate this manually.
 Many trading platforms and websites offer correlation matrices that display current correlations between assets, making it easier to spot connections at a glance.

 Correlation analysis is helpful but it has limits.
-It can change during major market events, shifts in monetary policy, or unexpected news.
+It can change during major or unexpected market events.

 The formula for the correlation coefficient is: